 '''

 icmanage -location <DatabaseInstanceName>

--project <ProjectName>
+-project <InstanceName>

--password <encrypted_ProjectPassword>
+-password <encrypted_InstancePassword>

 [-buffer <BufferSize>]

 -dumpfile <PathAndNameOfBackupFileToCreate>

--legacy yes

--rmdbausername ICDBA

 '''

+- -legacy yes

+- -rmdbausername ICDBA

+- -rmdbapassword <encrypted ICDBAPassword>

-- -rmdbapassword <encrypted\ICDBAPassword> - -encrypted yes
+- -encrypted yes

-To learn how to get encrypted passwords, see chapter "Backing up with Encrypted Password" on page 64.
+To learn how to get encrypted passwords, see chapter "Backing up with Encrypted Password" on page 139.

-The following command backs up RMProject with encrypted passwords to a file named rmprojectbackup in the backup directory of the E drive.
+The following command backs up an RM instance with encrypted passwords to a file named rminstancebackup in the backup directory of the E drive.
 The Oracle instance name is orcl1.

+'''

-icmanage -location orcl1 -project rmproject -password 8548FE01CD673210 -dumpfile e:\backup\rmprojectbackup -legacy yes -rmdbausername ICDBA -rmdbapassword 9674BA5269718A05 -encrypt yes
+icmanage -location orcl1 -project rminstance -password 8548FE01CD673210

+-dumpfile e:\backup\rminstancebackup -legacy yes -rmdbausername ICDBA

+-rmdbapassword 9674BA5269718A05 -encrypt yes

+'''

-When you execute this command, the backup file rmprojectbackup < timestamp > .dmp is created in the backup folder on drive E. If the backup folder does not exist, it is also created.
+When you execute this command, the backup file rminstancebackup<timestamp>.dmp is created in the backup folder on drive E. If the backup folder does not exist, it is also created.
 The buffer size is the default of 50 MB.